The Many-Colored Land: Group Green

-Felice is a tremendously talented athlete from the Canadian planet Acadie, with superhuman strength and an uncanny ability to control animals, which allowed her to dominate the planet-wide beloved sport of ring hockey, but also with barely submerged psychopathy.
+Felice is a tremendously talented athlete from the Canadian planet Acadie, with superhuman strength and an uncanny ability to control animals, which allowed her to dominate the planet-wide beloved sport of ring hockey.
+However she is also a borderline psychotic.
 She chooses to go into Exile when she is banned from her sport after two other players accused her of deliberately injuring them.
 In Exile she discovers her powers are stronger than she expected, but refuses to be tested by the Tanu and have this revealed.
 Later, Felice joins the Lowlives helping them discover that 'Blood-Metal' (aka iron) can kill the 'Exotics'.
 She is determined to get a Gold Torc, confident that it will make her powerful enough to take on the Tanu.